soikea5/test/README.md

-# hello-world
+# test
-This is just for the tutorial.

-This is INDEED just for the tutorial.
+This file has been updated!